KeithLewis99/IPM/README.md

 # IPM
-This project contains the code and data required to develop an Integrated Population model in support of a Limit Reference Point (LRP) for 2J3KL capelin (Mallotus villosus).
+This project contains the code and data required to develop an Integrated Population Model (IPM) in support of a Limit Reference Point (LRP) for 2J3KL capelin (Mallotus villosus).

 Integrated Population models are defined as a model with a state-space model as a sub-component.....see Schuab and Kerry (pg).